gitcoinco/matching_contracts/README.md

 $ yarn deploy:local
 ```

+Wait a few seconds for that to complete.

 Now we want to set a payout mapping and verify the results before finalizing it.
 We can do this with
 the below command, which will set the payout mapping and save the mapping to `outputs/payouts.json`
 so we can verify it later